Nemocas/AbstractAlgebra.jl/docs/src/residue.md

 # Generic residue rings

-AbstractAlgebra.jl provides a module, implemented in `src/generic/Residue.jl` for generic residue rings over any Euclidean domain (in practice most of the functionality is provided for GCD domains that provide a meaningful GCD function) belonging to the AbstractAlgebra.jl abstract type hierarchy.
+AbstractAlgebra.jl provides modules, implemented in `src/Residue.jl` and `src/ResidueField` for residue rings and fields, respectively, over any Euclidean domain (in practice most of the functionality is provided for GCD domains that provide a meaningful GCD function) belonging to the AbstractAlgebra.jl abstract type hierarchy.

-As well as implementing the Residue Ring interface a number of generic algorithms are implemented for residue rings.
-We describe this generic functionality below.

-All of the generic functionality is part of a submodule of AbstractAlgebra called `Generic`.
-This is exported by default so that it is not necessary to qualify the function names with the submodule name.

-## Types and parent objects
+## Generic residue types

-Residues implemented using the AbstractAlgebra generics have type `Generic.Res{T}` or in the case of residue rings that are known to be fields, `Generic.ResF{T}`, where `T` is the type of elements of the base ring.
+AbstractAlgebra.jl implements generic residue rings with type `Generic.Res{T}` or in the case of residue rings that are known to be fields, `Generic.ResF{T}`, where `T` is the type of elements of the base ring.
 See the file `src/generic/GenericTypes.jl` for details.

-Parent objects of residue ring elements have type `Generic.ResRing{T}` and those of residue fields have type `GenericResField{T}`.
+Parent objects of generic residue ring elements have type `Generic.ResRing{T}` and those of residue fields have type `GenericResField{T}`.

 The defining modulus of the residue ring is stored in the parent object.

+## Abstract types

-The residue element types belong to the abstract type `AbstractAlgebra.ResElem{T}` or `AbstractAlgebra.ResFieldElem{T}` in the case of residue fields, and the residue ring types belong to the abstract type `AbstractAlgebra.ResRing{T}` or `AbstractAlgebra.ResField{T}` respectively.
+All residue element types belong to the abstract type `ResElem{T}` or `AbstractAlgebra.ResFieldElem{T}` in the case of residue fields, and the residue ring types belong to the abstract type `ResRing{T}` or `ResField{T}` respectively.
 This enables one to write generic functions that can accept any AbstractAlgebra residue type.

-Note that both the generic residue ring type `Generic.ResRing{T}` and the abstract type it belongs to, `AbstractAlgebra.ResRing{T}` are both called `ResRing`, and similarly for the residue field types.
+Note that both the generic residue ring type `Generic.ResRing{T}` and the abstract type it belongs to, `ResRing{T}` are both called `ResRing`, and similarly for the residue field types.
 In each case, the  former is a (parameterised) concrete type for a residue ring over a given base ring whose elements have type `T`.
 The latter is an abstract type representing all residue ring types in AbstractAlgebra.jl, whether generic or very specialised (e.g. supplied by a C library).

 ## Residue ring constructors